count_data

-returns the number and percentage of observations for
+returns the number and proportion of observations for

 categorical variables.